SilenceOverflow/CS-Learning-Resources/README.md

-> Here is a resources summary for learning **computer science**.
+> Here is a resource summary for learning **computer science**.
 All the materials are divided into three categories and arranged in alphabetical order.
 >
 > Also, this is a **To-Do** list for me.
 I hope this could be a beginner's guide to some specific fields in or related to  computer science, such as **machine learning**, **computer vision**, and **SLAM**, etc.
 >